-There are three medical treatments available for erectile dysfunction (ED): pills, urethral inserts, and injections.
+There are 3 types of medical treatments available for erectile dysfunction (ED): pills, urethral inserts, and injections.

-Viagra was developed to treat heart disease, but during its clinical trials the subjects noticed they were having erections.
-Viagra works best between one and two hours after taking it.
+Sildenafil was developed to treat heart disease, but during its clinical trials the subjects noticed they were having erections.
+Sildenafil works best between 1 and 2 hours after taking it.
 Sexual function improves by a factor of 3 to 4; 4 out of 5 patients taking the drug report improvement.

 In contrast to the other agents listed below, sildenafil does not produce an erection in the absence of sexual stimulation.
 It merely enhances the response.
 Take sildenafil about an hour before planned sexual activity.

 Sildenafil should not be used in the following conditions:

 strokeHeart failureConcurrent use of nitrateConcurrent use of other medications for erectile dysfunction

 Sildenafil should be used with caution in the following: Liver or kidney failureBleeding disordersUlcer diseaseHeart diseaseConcurrent use of blood pressure medications, especially alpha-blockersThe elderly